 Rinse out the pan and pour in the milk mixture, then cook over medium heat for at least 10 minutes, stirring constantly with a wooden spoon, until the mixture thickens and coats the back of the spoon.
 (If you have a kitchen thermometer, 82–85°C is the temperature for a properly thickened custard.)

 Strain the custard through the fine-mesh sieve into a bowl and cool completely in the refrigerator.
 Churn and freeze the mixture in an ice-cream machine according to the manufacturer’s instructions.

 To make the apricots, halve the fruit, put into a large bowl and sprinkle with the sugar and native thyme leaves.
 Leave at room temperature for 1 hour, by which time some juices will have formed in the bowl.

 Place the butter in an ovenproof frying pan that will just fit the apricots in a single layer, then melt over medium heat.
 Lift the apricots from the sugary juices, reserving the juices, and place cut-side down in the pan.
-Leave the apricots to sizzle in the butter for 5 minutes or until the cut-side is golden and caramelised.
-Carefully turn, using a flexible spatula to keep the caramelised surface intact so the cut-side is uppermost.
+Leave the apricots to sizzle in the butter for 5 minutes or until the cut-side is golden and caramelized.
+Carefully turn, using a flexible spatula to keep the caramelized surface intact so the cut-side is uppermost.
 Spoon over the melted butter and the reserved sugary juices.
 Drizzle the apricots with a few drops of Cognac.